marcwww/langid/readme.md

 python interactive.py -mdir mdl/ffd_sm -gpu -1
 ```

 By running this, you can input texts by keyboard and the language identified will be returned.
+One could change the argument mdl/ffd_sm to mdl/ffd_lg to use the large model.

 Or, one can train a new model by the following command.